datasci611/bios611-projects-fall-2019-jennprk/project_3/README.md

 ### Note

-To generate report pull the repository, clone project_3 folder and set the directory to /project_3/scripts.
-Then run *'make'* command on your terminal.
+To generate the final report, clone this repository and set the current directory as /project_3/scripts.
+Then run the *'make'* command on your terminal.
+Then the final report will be generated in the /project_3/results folder.